Screenplays

 Michel Demers is a despondent sculptor who has lost his creative spark due to a series of critically panned works.
 Having reached an emotional and spiritual low, Michel happens to see Emela Ballesteros, a traceur (parkour athlete), practicing in a park to music from her Bluetooth speaker.
 Not only is he mesmerized by her balletlike athleticism he’s inspired by it!

-All the while, the spirit of parkour reminds us: Life’s obstacles may weary us, even break us, but they never have to stop us.
+All the while, the spirit of parkour reminds us: Life’s obstacles may weary us, even try to break us, but they never have to stop us.

 Sower